jainaayush05/YahooStockAPI/README.md

 YahooStockAPI
 =============

-This JAVA Interface for Yahoo Finance is Created By Aayush Jain
+A JAVA Interface for Yahoo Finance API
 ____________________________________________________________________

 Usage:
 ____________________________________________________________________
-Import StockAPI.java and StockModel.java to you package
+Import StockAPI.java and StockModel.java to you package and add it to build path

 StockModel stock = StockAPI.getStockData("GOOG");